nosainwe/Biomedical-projects/raman-bioprocess-temporal-monitoring/README.md

 ## ⚠️ Honest limitations

-This project is useful, but I should not oversell it.

 - The dataset is penicillin fermentation, not cartilage.
 - IndPenSim is simulated, although it is designed as a realistic industrial bioprocess benchmark.
 - The target “days-to-threshold” is engineered from penicillin concentration, not measured tissue maturity.